Chirag-ahir/JAVA-All-Basic/README.md

  What is Unreachable catch block error?<br>
  When we are using multiple catch blocks for a single try block, the order of exceptions in the catch block must be placed in such a way that first, subclass exception comes and later on superclass exception.
 If we place superclass exception first and later on subclass exception, all the exceptions thrown for subclass exception will be caught by the first catch block.
 In this case, the second catch block will not be used in the program and java compiler will generate unreachable catch block error.

-  What is Multi catch exception in java ?<br>
-  When statements in a single try block generate multiple exceptions, we require multiple catch blocks to handle different types of exceptions.
-This mechanism is called multi-catch block in java.

   What is IOException in Java?<br>
   Java IOExceptions are Input/Output exceptions (I/O), and they occur whenever an input or output operation is failed or interpreted.
 For example, if you are trying to read in a file that does not exist, Java would throw an I/O exception.